Topics » In The Kitchen » Life Without Coffee (Or Less of It) – 3 Tips to Lower Caffeine Intake

 The good news is that coffee does have some health benefits when consumed in moderation.
 It contains some of the highest levels of antioxidants of all foods and drinks consumed in the United States; it has been consistently linked to many health benefits.[1]
 These include preventing Parkinson’s disease, lowering the rates of depression (especially in women), and contributing to liver health.
 It has even been shown to have cardiovascular benefits, promoting healthy arteries when consumed in moderation.

 Unfortunately, coffee can have negative effects as well.
 Too much caffeine can lead to headaches, anxiety, and high blood pressure.
-It can also lead to insomnia and poor quality sleep, which leave you feeling so tired during the day that you drink more coffee to stay awake, creating a vicious cycle of dependence and increasing fatigue.
-Finally, those who insist on adding sugar, dairy, and/or oil-based creamers to their coffee further undermine any health benefits the coffee might have provided.
+It can also lead to insomnia and poor sleep quality, which leave you feeling so tired during the day that you drink more coffee to compensate, creating a vicious cycle of dependence and increasing fatigue.
+Finally, those who add sugar, dairy, or oil-based creamers to their coffee further undermine any health benefits the coffee might have provided.
 Caffeine, sugar, and dairy all have addictive properties, which tend to lead to greater consumption over time and are ultimately detrimental to your physical and mental well-being.

 reduce caffeine